tmdict/tmdict/data/content/tsukihime-dokuhon-plus-period/aozaki-aoko.en.md

 ---

 One of the five existing Magicians.
 It seems she hates the alliteration in her full name, and gets mad when people call her by it.
 As for why she’s a Magician, it’s because she arrived there at the end of a long and arduous road.
 If that’s not a clear answer for you, please refer to *Kara no Kyoukai*.
-Well, it might still be unclear even if you do that, though…
+However, Aoko merely arrived there, and was utterly clueless as to where or what it is.
 She had such a large influence on the young Shiki that to this day she is the only person he calls “Sensei.”
 The story of *Tsukihime* begins with Aoko and Shiki’s first meeting.
 At that time, she seemed to be an amiable older-sister type, but generally her stance is to avoid getting too involved with other people.
 Ever since becoming the Aozaki heir, she has lived the life of a rootless wanderer, roaming the world with a single trunk in hand.
 Her meeting with Shiki was merely a coincidence, akin to making friends with a local child in the midst of a long journey.